 Using the right varnish, in the right way, is the ultimate way to keep your finished oil or acrylic paintings looking their best.
 Not only does varnish protect your artwork from the accumulation of dirt and dust, it also enhances the final look of your masterpiece with a radiant glossy, matt or satin finish.

-Over the years, dirt and dust will stick to the varnish, rather than the painting.
-When the time is right, the varnish itself can be removed and the painting re-varnished to make it look as good as new.
+Over the years, the varnish will act as a shield that prevents dirt and dust from damaging your painting’s surface.
+When the need arises, the varnish can be easily removed, and your painting can be revarnished, restoring its original brilliance.
 Read on for expert answers to frequently asked questions on varnishing paintings.